Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and Perturbations: Introduction

 The technical developments here are made possible through a natural counterpart of the aforementioned sequential compactness property, introduced in an earlier version of this work~\cite{cdc2020}.
 In plain words, the introduced property guarantees the existence of a sequence of solutions convergent to any given nominal solution.
 In Section~\ref{sec:solutionset} of this article, we expand on this property by generalizing it to account for perturbations, and show that solutions of systems possessing this property depend lower semicontinuously on initial conditions and perturbations.
 To guarantee the existence of a sequence of (perturbed) solutions convergent to a given nominal one, sufficient (and necessary) conditions are given in Section~\ref{sec:nomiwp}, which have not appeared in~\cite{cdc2020}.
 As mentioned, these require partial knowledge of solutions, in particular, those of the underlying continuous-time system.
-However, the viability arguments we put forth in Section~\ref{sec:viab}, which depend only on the data of the hybrid system, ensure that the sufficient conditions hold.\footnote{A preliminary viability result is included in~\cite{cdc2020}, without proof.
-Naturally, unlike the results here, it does not consider perturbations.}
+However, the viability arguments we put forth in Section~\ref{sec:viab}, which depend only on the data of the hybrid system, ensure that the sufficient conditions hold.